Archives: Month: June 2025

 Listening to Patients, Changing Protocols: Dr. Melvin Silverstein’s Legacy in DCIS Care

-In this episode of the Cancer History Project podcast, Dr. Melvin Silverstein reflects on his groundbreaking work in breast cancer care—especially his role in changing how doctors treat and think about ductal carcinoma in situ (DCIS).
-Interviewed by Dr. Stacy Wentworth, Silverstein shares stories from his decades-long career, including founding the Van Nuys Breast Center—the first free-standing breast center in the U.S.—and challenging widely accepted norms in cancer treatment.
-Silverstein is best known for developing tools like the Van Nuys Prognostic Index, which helped personalize DCIS treatment at a time when all patients were typically treated the same.
-He believed…
+In this podcast, Dr. Melvin Silverstein discusses how he helped change the way doctors approach DCIS treatment – moving towards more personalized, patient-centered care.
+Interviewed by Dr. Stacy Wentworth, Silverstein shares stories from his decades-long career, including founding the Van Nuys Breast Center – the first freestanding breast center in the United States – and challenging long-standing norms in breast cancer treatment.
+Silverstein is best known for developing tools like the Van Nuys Prognostic Index, which helped personalize DCIS treatment at a time when most patients were treated the same way.
+He believed that not every woman with DCIS needed…